Skip to content

 • Each endpoint invocation reduces your API usage quota by a certain amount of bytes

-Sample token format with supported roles:
+Sample JWT token format with all supported roles:

 {

-"roles": [
+"permissions": [

 ],